MabLab-Dev/UE5_Plugin-CompassKit/README.md

 Point markers are updated automatically at runtime.

 > [!NOTE]
-> Support for area-based markers is planned for future updates.
+> Support for area markers is planned for future updates.

 ## Projection Modes